Application and eligibility

 To be eligible as a graduate:

-If you are an international medical graduate (IMG), a U.S. graduate, or a graduate from a U.S. School of Osteopathic Medicine, and ONLY if you have not already done so, you must create a source verification request through your physiciansapply.ca account, and submit a copy of your final medical degree diploma.
+If you are an International Medical Graduate (IMG), a U.S. graduate, or a graduate from a U.S. School of Osteopathic Medicine, and ONLY if you have not already done so, you must create a Source Verification Request (SVR) through your physiciansapply.ca account, and submit a copy of your final medical degree diploma.

-Note: Completed source verification of the diploma (verification returned – passed) is required for eligibility to apply to the Medical Council of Canada Part II.
+Note: Completed source verification of the diploma (verification returned – passed) is required for eligibility to apply to the Medical Council of Canada Qualifying Examination (MCCQE) Part II.

 Reapplying for the MCCQE Part I

-If you previously applied as an international medical student (IMS), a U.S. medical student, or a student from a U.S. School of Osteopathic Medicine and your expected date of graduation has changed since you first submitted your student attestation form, you must submit a new form.
+If you previously applied as an international medical student (IMS), a U.S. medical student, or a student from a U.S. School of Osteopathic Medicine and your expected date for completion of medical degree requirements has changed since you first submitted your student attestation form, you must submit a new form.

-If you previously applied as a student and are now a graduate, you must submit a copy of your final medical degree (diploma) to the MCC and a source verification request through your physiciansapply.ca account.
+If you previously applied as a student and are now a graduate, you must submit a copy of your final medical degree (diploma) to the MCC and a SVR through your physiciansapply.ca account.
 If you previously applied as a graduate and you have already submitted your final medical degree diploma for source verification, you are not required to resubmit the diploma.

 Canadian medical students or graduates are typically not required to submit additional documents as re-applicants to the MCCQE Part I.